Interested in attending FIT Camp this summer? Here is some general information that will help you prepare for camp!

 Something important came up!
 Can I cancel my reservation?

 Yes.
-You can cancel your spot at FIT Camp by emailing Casey.
+You can cancel your spot at FIT Camp by emailing Katelyn.
 However, you will not receive a refund for your registration.
 The camp is designed to challenge physical limitations, and we stand firm that those women that have committed themselves to finding that change must keep this promise to themselves to live a happier and healthier lifestyle.

 This camp does not meet my budgets, what are my options?

 Camp is more affordable for members, they receive a cheaper price.
 Look into whether you qualify for our Y-Match program.
 Those that qualify for Y-Match receive 50% off programs at the YMCA.
 We can help get you there!
-Notify Casey of your needs.
+Notify Katelyn of your needs.

 What are the accommodations?